nbrumont/user-service/readme.md

 - POST http://localhost:8080/users/ to create a new user

 see [postman-collection](./postman_collection.json)
-or [MVC tests](./src/test/java/fr/nbrumont/user/api/UserControllerTest.java) to learn more on how to use these.
+or [MVC tests](./src/test/java/fr/nbrumont/user/api/UserControllerIntegrationTest.java) to learn more on how to use these.

 ### Testing strategy

-1. Logic code (validators) is tested against unit test and MVC api tests.
+1. Code containing any logic is tested against unit test and MVC api tests.
-2. Non logic code (api, database, mappers) is tested against MVC api tests.
+2. Code not containing any logic is tested against MVC api tests.

-Overall coverage is 94%.
+Overall coverage is 95%.
 Missed hits are :

 - on ClockConfig (Clock is always mocked)
 - on unreachable code : auto-generated mapper that checks null on user input